Argon has three naturally occurring isotopes, with mass numbers 3... | Channels for Pearson+

 Textbook Question

-Argon has three naturally occurring isotopes, with mass numbers 36, 38, and 40.c.
-How are they different?
+Argon has three naturally occurring isotopes, with mass numbers 36, 38, and 40.a.
+Write the atomic symbol for each of these atoms.

 Verified step by step guidance